CMassa/simple-genetic-algorithm/README.md

 Modifiable parameters represent the following concepts:

-	DNA (string) - DNA Sequence we want to obtain from the population POPULATION_SIZE (integer, default = 500) - Number of inhabitants of the population MUTATION_RATE (float, default = 0.01f) - Mutation ratio of an individual's genes
+	DNA (string) - Char sequence we want to obtain from the population POPULATION_SIZE (integer, default = 500) - Number of inhabitants of the population MUTATION_RATE (float, default = 0.01f) - Mutation ratio of an individual's genes